-Oral tests take place during a period before the main examination session (see relevant session's timetable).
+Oral tests take place during a period before the main examination series (see relevant series' timetable).
 Centres will receive materials for the test before this period, and the tests must take place as soon as possible after opening the material.
-The Centre must leave sufficient time to send material to CIE for external moderation by the advertised deadline.
+The Centre must leave sufficient time to send material to Cambridge for external moderation by the advertised deadline.